-Note 4 - Derivative Instruments
+Note 5 - Derivative Instruments

-We have an interest rate swap agreement to manage the risk associated with a portion of our variable-rate long-term debt.
+We had an interest rate swap agreement to manage the risk associated with a portion of our variable-rate long-term debt.
 We do not utilize derivative instruments for speculative purposes.
 The interest rate swap involves the exchange of fixed-rate and variable-rate payments without the exchange of the underlying notional amount on which the interest payments are calculated.
-The \$20 million swap agreement will terminate on December 23, 2020.
-We have designated this swap as a cash flow hedge and have determined that it qualifies for hedge accounting treatment.
-For so long as the hedge is effective, changes in fair value of the cash flow hedge are recorded in other comprehensive income (net of tax) until income or loss from the cash flows of the hedged item is realized.
+The \$20 million swap agreement terminated on December 23, 2020.
+We had designated this swap as a cash flow hedge and determined that it qualified for hedge accounting treatment.
+For so long as the hedge was effective, changes in fair value of the cash flow hedge were recorded in other comprehensive income (net of tax) until income or loss from the cash flows of the hedged item was realized.

-For the three months ended June 28, 2020, we recorded a nominal amount in other comprehensive loss related to unrealized losses (net of tax) on the cash flow hedge described above.
-For the three months ended June 30, 2019, we recorded \$0.2 million in other comprehensive loss related to unrealized losses (net of tax) on the cash flow hedge.
-Included in other current liabilities on our condensed consolidated balance sheet was \$0.1 million as of June 28, 2020 and March 29, 2020.
-Unrealized gains and losses will be reflected in net income when the related cash flows or hedged transactions occur and offset the related performance of the hedged item.
+For the three and nine months ended December 27, 2020, we recorded \$0.1 million in other comprehensive income related to unrealized gains (net of tax) on the cash flow hedge described above.
+For the three months ended December 29, 2019, we recorded a nominal amount in other comprehensive loss related to unrealized losses (net of tax) on the cash flow hedge.
+For the nine months ended December 29, 2019, we recorded \$0.3 million in other comprehensive loss related to unrealized losses (net of tax) on the cash flow hedge.
+For the nine months ended December 29, 2019, we recorded \$0.3 million in other comprehensive loss related to unrealized losses (net of tax) on the cash flow hedge.
+Included in other current liabilities on our condensed consolidated balance sheet was \$0.1 million as of March 29, 2020.
+The interest rate swap ended on December 23, 2020, and is therefore no longer recorded on our balance sheet.